Weak Augmentation Guided Relational Self-Supervised Learning: Related Works

 \textbf{Deep Clustering}.
 In contrast to instance discrimination which treats every instance as a distinct class, deep clustering \cite{deepclustering} adopts the traditional clustering method (\eg KMeans) to label each image iteratively.
 Eventually, similar samples will be clustered into the same class.
-Simply apply the KMeans algorithm might lead to a degenerate solution where all data points are mapped to the same cluster; SeLa \cite{Self-labelling} solved this issue by adding the constraint that the labels must induce equipartition of the data and proposed a fast version of the Sinkhorn-Knopp to achieve this.
-SwAV \cite{swav} further extended this idea and proposed a scalable online clustering framework by maintaining a set of prototypes and assign the samples equally to each prototype.
-DINO \cite{dino} is another types of clustering framework which has very similar objective.
-It replace the Sinkhorn-Knopp with the sharpning and centering tricks, where the sharpning aims to minimize the entropy so that each sample will be assigned into a prototype, centering aims to maximize the entropy to prevent all samples assigned into one prototype.
+Simply applying the KMeans algorithm might lead to a degenerate solution where all data points are mapped to the same cluster; SeLa \cite{Self-labelling} solved this issue by adding the constraint that the labels must induce equipartition of the data and proposed a fast version of the Sinkhorn-Knopp to achieve this.
+SwAV \cite{swav} further extended this idea and proposed a scalable online clustering framework by maintaining a set of prototypes and assigning the samples equally to each prototype.
+DINO \cite{dino} is another type of clustering framework that has a very similar objective.
+It replaces the Sinkhorn-Knopp with the sharpening and centering tricks, where the sharpening aims to minimize the entropy so that each sample will be assigned to a prototype, and centering aims to maximize the entropy to prevent all samples from being assigned into one prototype.

 \textbf{Class Collision Problem} PCL \cite{PCL} reveals the class collision problem in contrastive learning, since instance discrimination treats every sample as a single class, the similar samples will be undesirably pushed apart by the contrastive loss.
 PCL solved this problem by performing the Expectation-Maximization algorithm iteratively and performing the contrastive loss and clustering loss simultaneously, although it gets the same linear classification accuracy with MoCo V2 \cite{mocov2}, it has better performance on downstream tasks.
 CLD \cite{cld} proposed a very similar idea where the only difference is that the clustering process will be applied on the fly in each batch.
-WCL \cite{WCL} proposed a novel clustering algorithm by generate the connected component from a nearest neighbor graph.
-Different from the clustering based method, AdpCLR \cite{topk} and FNC \cite{FNCancel} directly finds the top-K closest instances on the embedding space and treats these instances as their positive pairs to learn a much more compact representation for similar samples.
+WCL \cite{WCL} proposed a novel clustering algorithm by generating the connected component from the nearest neighbor graph.
+Different from the clustering-based method, AdpCLR \cite{topk} and FNC \cite{FNCancel} directly find the top-K closest instances on the embedding space and treat these instances as their positive pairs to learn a much more compact representation for similar samples.